Newsletter #64 — Dec. 5, 2022

 - Large-Scale Violence

-Every few weeks, we will compile BI/MBI/CCI news, along with selected the new posts from our various seminars and blogs into a Newsletter that will be posted here and sent out by email to subscribers.
+Once or twice a week, we will compile BI news, along with new posts from our Hyper-polarization Blog and elsewhere on BI into a Newsletter that will be posted here and sent out by email through Substack to subscribers.
 You can sign up to receive your copy on our Newsletter Sign Up Page and find the latest newsletter here on our Newsletter page.
 Past newsletters can be found in the Newsletter Archive.

 NOTE!
 If you signed up for this Newsletter and don't see it in your inbox, it might be going to one of your other emails folder (such as promotions, social, or spam).
-Check there or search for firstname.lastname@example.org, and if you still can't find it, please contact us.
+Check there or search for firstname.lastname@example.org and if you still can't find it, first go to our Substack help page, and if that doesn't help, please contact us.